Yorickpy/chestlocksign/README.md

 Chest SignLock is a server-side Fabric mod for Minecraft 1.21.11.
 It lets players lock containers and doors with signs, using a familiar `[Private]` / `[More Users]` format.

+This mod is heavily inspired by the Spigot plugin [BlockLocker](https://www.spigotmc.org/resources/blocklocker.3268/).

 ## Features

 - Lockable blocks: chests, trapped chests, barrels, shulker boxes, dispensers, droppers, furnaces, blast furnaces, smokers, lecterns and all doors.